johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-1/index.md

 So far so good, what's not to like?
 Quite a few things, actually.
-In order to work its magic, every supported game needs a so-called WHDLoad "slave" written for it that can perform a number of interesting things:
+In order to work its magic, every supported game needs a so-called WHDLoad "slave" written for it that can perform a number of interesting (and complex) things:

-- **Patch the game code** so it runs correctly (or rather, with minimal issues) on the AGA chipset and faster processors (68020 at 14MHz is the minimum for an A1200).
-Due to the way the game was coded, this is not always possible to do 100% perfectly, resulting in sync and timing issues in a number of WHDLoad conversions.
+- **Patch the game code** so it runs correctly (or rather, with minimal issues) on the AGA chipset with fast memory present and on faster processors (68020 at 14MHz is the minimum for an A1200).
+This definitely sounds like a good thing, but it's not always possible to do 100% perfectly for all games, resulting in sync and timing issues.
+Also, if not all of these incompatibilities have been patched up, that can result in bugs or crashes.
+But that's just the nature of the beast; you need to put your trust in the author of the WHDLoad slave if you're going down this route.
+You're not just dealing with the original game code anymore, but an additional layer on top of that.

+- **Emulate the environment** the game expects, for example, an older Kickstart version or some specific memory layout.
+Many older, OS-unfriendly games expect a fixed memory layout (e.g. a stock A500 with the extra 512K slow RAM), and would crash on any other setup.
+So the slave needs to emulate the old Kickstart in software, and do various magical things to fool the game into believing it runs from a floppy on a say stock Amiga 500 with Kickstart 1.2.
+All these machinations require extra memory; in fact, only a few WHDLoad games can run on a stock A1200 with 2 MB chip RAM.
+At least 8 MB fast RAM is recommended, but preferably more.
+    This is not a big deal when using an emulator, but...
+I just don't like it.
+It's too much complexity, there's so much room for things to go wrong compared to a simple Amiga 500 setup the game was coded for (but I admit, all this machinery is very quite cool from a purely technical point of view).

+- **Allow hiscores and savegames to be stored on the hard drive**.
+Again, a cool feature on paper, but many of these games could only store such things on floppies, often bypassing the OS completely.
+So the game needs to be patched to write this data into some kind of temporary buffer in memory, then when the buffer fills up, AmigaOS needs to be swapped back into the memory space now occupied by the game to be able to write the buffer to disk (it's not possible to access the HD without the OS, and many older floppy games start by killing the OS).
+Then the game code needs to be swapped back, and this goes back and forth for a while.
+Usually this results in a black screen, and it can slow things down quite a bit (it's referred to as "OS swapping").
+Some slaves only perform the writes when exiting the game, as an attempt to minimise the number of OS swaps, but if you forget to properly quit the game, or worse, the game crashes on you, all your *saved* (!) progress from your session is lost...
+I think this is the #1 issue that gets every WHDLoad newbie, and I certainly did lose my progress more than once by forgetting to exit the game.
+Although I'm not 100% certain about the technical explanation, such slowdowns can also affect games that perform lots of reads during the game, often slowing down these loading times 2-5-fold!
+Sometimes the WHDLoad version runs *slower* than the floppy version, which is plain unacceptable...

 - **Remove copy protection** from games that used nefarious disk-based protection schemes and/or custom non-DOS disk formats.
 Although the majority of WHDLoad conversions require original uncracked floppy images, removing such protections is a necessity and effectively requires cracking the game.
-  This comes with all the drawbacks associated with cracking; a bad crack can simply render your game unplayable.
+  Sure, not having to consult code wheels and manuals every time you start the game sounds like a good thing, but this comes with all the drawbacks associated with cracking; a bad crack can simply render your game unplayable.
 This is certainly annoying in action games and platformers that take a few hours tops to finish (and therefore are easy to test by the crackers), but with adventure games and especially RPGs that can take anywhere between 20 and 100 hours to complete, a bad crack can be catastrophic.
 Some devious developers had literally woven the protection into the fabric of the game's code; it wasn't just a simple question/response style manual or code wheel check at the beginning, but the protection was *embedded* into the game, so to speak.
-Moreover, there was no indication whatsoever of failing these subtle checks, the game did not outright stop or crash but let you keep going for hours on end while gradually crippling the experience until it got into an unwinnable state, possibly even corrupting or "infecting" your save files.
-Needless to say, very few crackers had spent 50-100 hours to complete such games over and over to test their cracks.
-Here's a few notable
+Moreover, there was no indication whatsoever of failing these subtle checks, the game did not outright stop or crash but let you keep playing for hours on end while gradually crippling the experience until it got into an unwinnable state, possibly even corrupting or "infecting" your save files.
+Needless to say, very few crackers had spent 20-100 hours to complete such games over and over to test their cracks (just think of a complex branching RPG and how much effort it would be to properly test that).
+Here's a few notable examples:
-  examples:

-[Fate: Gates of Dawn](https://en.wikipedia.org/wiki/Fate:_Gates_of_Dawn), one of the longest and best RPGs Amiga-exclusive RPG:
+[Fate: Gates of Dawn](https://en.wikipedia.org/wiki/Fate:_Gates_of_Dawn), one of the longest and best RPGs Amiga-exclusive RPGs:

 > It is notable that from these copies of the game only the copy protection
 > but not the password protection was removed.
 Password requests are not made